public interface MidiDevice extends AutoCloseable

 device instance directly does not open the device implicitly.
 Closing these

-s does not close the device
+Transmitters and Receivers does not close the device

 implicitly.
-To use a device with Receiver
+To use a device with Receivers or Transmitters

 obtained this way, the device has to be opened and closed explicitly.